blinkfox/hexo-theme-matery/README.md

 ### Add RSS feed support (Optional)

-The theme uses the Hexo plugin [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) to support `RSS` feed , and the Installation commands are as follows:
+The theme uses the Hexo plugin [hexo-generator-feed](https://github.com/hexojs/hexo-generator-feed) to support `RSS` feed , and the Installation command is as follows:

 ```bash
 npm install hexo-generator-feed --save
 ```

-Add configuration of `_config.yml` file in Hexo root folder as follows：
+Add the following configuration into the `_config.yml` file in your hexo project root folder：

 ```yaml
 feed: